freeCodeCamp/freeCodeCamp/guide/english/d3/index.md

 ![](https://i1.wp.com/pbiswas101.files.wordpress.com/2018/07/force.gif?w=400&h=100)

- So, with just some basic knowledge of the latest HTML5 features such as SVG, Canvas you can dive into a world where library like **D3.js** bring data to life!
+ With just some basic knowledge of the latest HTML5 features such as SVG and Canvas, you can dive into a world where a library like **D3.js** can bring data to life!

- ###### Contribution
+### Contribution

 -  https://github.com/d3/

  ### Resources
 - [Wikipedia](https://en.wikipedia.org/wiki/D3.js)
 - [Blockbuilder](http://blockbuilder.org/search)
 - [D3 in Depth](https://d3indepth.com)